jo-chr/threed_od/README.md

 ## Preprocessing

-Steps to perform in order:
+Navigate to preprocessing/ and perform the following steps in order:

 1. extract_data_'device'.py
 2. preprocess_data.py